Love it or hate it – there’s no way you’ll ever get round having to sand something.

 We’ve sanded so many floorboards over the years that I can’t help feeling achy and tired just thinking about it.
 Sanding wooden floors and floorboards isn’t difficult but it is hard work.

 Whether you’re sanding your floors or a piece of furniture the process is the same.
-You just start with much coarser sandpaper than if you were sanding a piece of furniture.
+You just start with much coarser sandpaper to remove the old finish and dirt than if you were sanding a piece of furniture.

 We’ve shared lots of helpful articles about how to sand your wooden floors and if it’s something you’re thinking of doing, we’d definitely recommend checking them out!